brockn/hdfs-nfs-proxy/src/main/resources/README.txt

 Heavy read loads use a fair amount of old gen likely due to our response cache and the size of read responses.
 If this becomes an issue we could easily exclude read requests from the response cache.
-* Write Ordering:
-We buffer writes until we find the prereq, this memory consumption is not bounded.
 * Metrics:
 A simple metrics system is used.
 We should use Hadoops Metric System.